PhyllomeOS/phyllomeos/README.md

 This is the **alpha version** of Phyllome OS.
 Expect bugs and disappointment.

 > External contributions to Phyllome OS are welcome.
-Have a look [here](https://kanboard.phyllo.me/b/CH7qd98J2v7egmodk/development) for some ideas on what to do next, or feel free to create an issue and suggest an idea you wish to work on.
+Have a look [here](https://kanboard.phyllo.me/b/CH7qd98J2v7egmodk/development) for some ideas on what to do next, or feel free to create a GitHub issue and suggest an idea you wish to work on.
 Also, it might be good to skim through the [white-paper](https://files.phyllo.me/s/oYwfxYpZcbppwr6) to understand what it is about and what the project is trying to achieve.

-> The Phyllome OS Project is **looking for core contributors**, willing to contribute regularly to the project.
-If you are interested in making cutting-edge open-source virtualization more accessible, email to contact@phyllo.me.

 *Phyllome OS is a [Fedora Remix](https://fedoraproject.org/wiki/Remix) based on [Fedora Server 35](https://getfedora.org/en/server/) designed to leverage hardware-assisted virtualization and paravirtualization to make it easier to run modern guest operating systems locally.*

-## What

-This repository contains the basic building blocks required to deploy the [plaform-agnostic edition](https://wiki.phyllo.me/deploy/rightforyou#phyllome-os-versions) of Phyllome OS Desktop, inside a virtual machine, using a kickstart file.
+## What is on the menu or the content of this repository

+This repository contains snippets of code for the [multiple versions](https://wiki.phyllo.me/deploy/rightforyou#phyllome-os-versions) of Phyllome OS, and also a handful of other operating systems artefacts.

-Kickstart files are used to automate the installation and configuration of RPM-based operating systems.
+Each version of Phyllome OS is like a *dish* that is based on a *recipe* that contains *ingredients*.
+Dishes are stand-alone kickstart files.
+Kickstart files are used to automate the installation and configuration of RPM-based operating systems such as Phyllome OS, just as a recipe and its instructions can be used to create a dish.

-> If you would like to install Phyllome OS on your computer instead, as a replacement of your current operating system, please follow [this guide](https://wiki.phyllo.me/deploy/prepare) instead.

-### Structure of the repository

-* `blocks` : this directory contains the basic building blocks for assembling Phyllome OS Desktop and Phyllome OS Server.
+* `ingredients`: this directory contains the basic building blocks, or ingredients, for assembling Phyllome OS and other derivatives.
-    * This is where most of the development happens.
-* `blocks-live` : this directory contains the basic building blocks for creating a live medium for Phyllome OS.
-    * The code in this directory usually lags behind what is found in the `blocks` directory.
-    * Ideally, the `blocks` and `blocks-live` directory will eventually be merged, and the number of blocks will be reduced to avoid code duplication.
+    * Each ingredient represents a feature of a set of integrated features, such as a Desktop Environment.
+Not all ingredients will end up in the final product, but that is okay to try and add new flavors!
+    * Feel free to add new ingredients here, such as another Desktop Environment or a new set of software.
+* `recipes`: this directory contains recipes, which are made of ingredients listed in a specific order.
+    * Everyone is free to create a new recipe based on new or existing ingredients.
-* `leaves` : this directory contains the end-product in the form of stand-alone and ready-to-use kickstart files.
+* `dishes`: this directory contains the end-product in the form of stand-alone and ready-to-consume kickstart files, just like cooked dishes.
-    * For instance, the kickstart file to deploy the Phyllome OS Desktop edition optimized for Intel(tm) CPUs and GPUs, referred to as Phyllome Desktop II.
+    * When a new ingredient ends up in a dish, it should be tested before being committed to the repository.
+The total number of official dishes should not exceed a handful, to avoid the burden of testing too many dishes.
-* `post` : this directory contains scripts that are meant to be run manually by the user after a successful installation.
+* `post-first-startup-scripts` : this directory contains scripts that are meant to be run manually by the user after a successful installation.
     * These code snippets will eventually be included inside existing building blocks, summoned as a systemd unit after a successful installation, or turned into RPM-packages.
+* `img` : this directory contains screenshots of Phyllome OS used in the README file.

 ## How to hack Phyllome OS

-> Only Linux-based development is possible at the moment.
-Support for macOS and Windows-based development will follow.
+This readme contains contains the instructions to deploy Phyllome OS Desktop locally, inside a virtual machine, using a local kickstart file.

+> If you would like to install Phyllome OS on your computer instead, as a replacement of your current operating system, please follow [this guide](https://wiki.phyllo.me/deploy/prepare) instead.

 As of now, hacking kickstart files is the main way to develop Phyllome OS.

 Have a look [here](https://docs.fedoraproject.org/en-US/fedora/rawhide/install-guide/appendixes/Kickstart_Syntax_Reference/) to learn the kickstart syntax.
 You can also study the official kickstart for all Fedora versions [here](https://pagure.io/fedora-kickstarts/tree/main).

 ### Requirements

+> Only Linux-based development is possible at the moment.
+Support for macOS and Windows-based development will follow.

 * A Linux distribution, with a recent Linux Kernel (> 5.X)
 * An x86_64 platform with hardware-assisted virtualization enabled.